 Prerequisite: None

-Description: This course will help students develop a thorough understanding of the marketing concepts and practice theories that apply to projects utilizing real-world Bluejay sports or entertainment events including target marketing and segmentation, sponsorship, event marketing, promotions, sponsorship proposals, and marketing plans.
+Description: This hands on course will help students develop a thorough understanding of the marketing concepts and practice theories that apply to projects utilizing real-world Bluejay entertainment events including target marketing and segmentation, sponsorship, event marketing, promotions, sponsorship proposals, and marketing plans.
 Emphasis is placed on the following principles as they apply to the industry: branding, licensing, and naming rights; business foundations; concessions and on-site merchandising; economic foundations; promotion; safety and security; and human relations.

 Dual Credit